Abstract

 Sample collection and processing

 Hospital Cohort: Upon arrival, plasma samples in EDTA tubes and heparin separators were immediately centrifuged at 1300 g for 10 minutes using a Cobas 8100 automated workflow.
-Following completion of routine clinical testing, the residual plasma is stored and transported at approximately 4°C for up to 8 days before further processing.
+Following completion of routine clinical testing, the residual plasma was stored and transported at approximately 4°C for up to 8 days before further processing.
 EDTA plasma was separated into a different container, and heparin separator plasma was kept in the same original collection tube, but physically isolated above the gel separator.
 These procedures were conducted by the hospital staff as part of routine clinical care in accordance with a CLIA-compliant standard operating procedure.
 The plasma supernatant was identified by a research team, deidentified, transferred to our research lab at refrigeration, and subjected to a second centrifugation at 16,000 × g for 10 minutes.
 Plasma aliquots from both EDTA tubes and heparin separators were stored at –80°C until downstream analysis.
-UCSF cases were processed as previously described(18).
+UCSF cases were processed as previously described(26).

 DNA extraction

 Cell-free DNA (cfDNA) was extracted from 0.5 to 1 mL of plasma using the Maxwell RSC 48 instrument (Promega) with the Maxwell RSC ccfDNA Plasma Kit (AS1480), following the manufacturer’s instructions.
 Samples were processed in parallel in batches. cfDNA concentrations were quantified using the Varioskan spectrophotometer (Thermo Fisher Scientific).
-UCSF cases were extracted as previously described(18).
+UCSF cases were extracted as previously described(26).

-Whole genome sequencing DNA library preparation
+Whole genome sequencing, DNA library preparation

 A median of 18.65 ng of extracted cfDNA (range: 3.00-51.70 ng) and 2.5 ng of fragmented Lambda DNA (NEB #N3013) as internal control was used for whole-genome sequencing (WGS) library preparation with the NEBNext Ultra II DNA Library Prep Kit (New England Biolabs, #E7645L), following the manufacturer’s protocol.
 PCR primers were NEBNext Multiplex Oligos for Illumina (NEB #E6444L).
 Adapter-ligated DNA was amplified for 20 cycles using the Q5 master mix, following the manufacturer’s instructions.
-UCSF cases were processed as previously described(18).
+UCSF cases were processed as previously described(26).

 FLEXseq DNA library preparation